How (and Why) to Exfoliate Your Scalp: Step By Step

 FAQ

-Scalp exfoliation refers to removing dead or excess skin cells and debris through a physical exfoliant or chemical exfoliant.
-It makes way for new skin and hair follicles to grow.
+Scalp exfoliation refers to removing dead skin cells and debris through a physical exfoliant or chemical exfoliant.
+It makes way for new skin cells and hair follicles to grow.
 If you have sensitive scalps or other scalp problems, you should consult your doctor before starting a scalp scrub.
-You should refrain from scalp exfoliation if you have the following conditions on the scalp:

 Apple cider vinegar can help in scalp exfoliation since it acts like a mild exfoliant.
 It's made from fermented apples, but you must proceed cautiously.
 Dilute it with water and use it as a rinse after shampooing.
 It can help remove dead skin cells and balance the pH of your scalp.